niltonmng/Kubo/README.md

 # Kubo
-A Repository for learnning new technologies.
+A Repository for learning new technologies.

 # MEAN STACK